nwsynx/esp8266-otp/README.md

 ## Contact

-For any questions or support, please contact the project maintainer.
+For any questions or support, please contact me at telegram @nwsynx.

----

-This README provides a comprehensive overview of the `esp8266-otp` project, detailing its purpose, setup, and usage instructions.
-By following these steps, you can successfully implement and manage a TOTP system using the ESP8266.